kstopa/cams-tools/README.md

  - CLI or API usage.
  - Download of individual packages.
  - Bulk download.
- - GRIB2 to NetCDF conversion (not implemented yet).
+ - Grib2 conversion conversion to [wgrib2 supported formats](#grib2-conversion-with-wgrib2).

 ## Installation

 If you just want to download the data the only requirement is to have Python 3 and requests library installed.
 So just run:

+    python3 setup.py install

+Note that python 2 is not tested but you can try (last time it works):

-    pip3 install requests
+    python setup.py install

 ### GRIB2 conversion option installation (Optional)